ember-learn/cli-guides/guides/basic-use/index.md

-Learn how to install the Ember CLI on Linux, Mac, and Windows.
+Learn how to install the ember-cli on Linux, Mac, and Windows.

 ## Prerequisites